Hello! I'm Nicole.

 To make the cake:

-1. preheat oven to 350° F. Lightly grease 2 9-inch round cake pans and line with parchment paper.
+- Preheat oven to 350° F. Lightly grease 2 8-inch round cake pans and line with parchment paper.

-2. In a large bowl, whisk together flour, sugar, baking soda, baking powder and salt.
+- In a large bowl, add flour, sugar, baking soda, baking powder and salt.
+Whisk.

-3. In a separate bowl, whisk non-dairy milk, oil, vinegar and vanilla.
-Pour wet mixture into the dry and whisk just until combined.
+- Pour oil, vanilla and milk mixture into the dry and whisk just until combined.

 To make buttercream:

-Using a stand mixer or hand mixer, beat shortening until smooth.
-Add powdered sugar, vanilla extract and 1 tablespoon of non-dairy milk at a time as needed until it reaches a spreadable consistency.
-Increase speed to high and beat 2 more minutes until light and fluffy.
+Using a stand mixer or hand mixer, beat butter until smooth.
+Add powdered sugar and mix until combined then add in maple syrup.
+Increase speed to high and beat up to 5 minutes until light and fluffy.

 To assemble the cake:

-2. Place one cake on a serving plate.
-Spread a layer of frosting or whipped cream on top.
-Arrange half the berries on top then place the second cake on top of the first.
+- Place one cake on a serving plate.
+Pipe a layer of frosting on top.
+Place the second cake on top of the first.
 Top with more frosting.
-Arrange berries on top of the cake and serve.
+Drizzle with maple syrup and serve.

 Notes